 Sabicas (b.
 16 March 1912 in Pamplona, Spain; d.
 14 April 1990 in New York) began playing guitar at the age of 4 and made his performing debut 2 years later.
 His early style was influenced by Ramón Montoya, with whom he was related on his mother’s side of the family.
 Extensive collaboration with important cantaores (male Flamenco singers) of the period helped him develop his unique personal style.

 His family moved to Madrid when he was only ten years old.
 Manuel Bonet took no time in discovering him and had his debut in the Eldorado theater with the company of Chelito.
-And one can’t overlook the family ties which bound Sabicas to the maestro Ramón Montoya, a relative of his mother’s if we are to understand the tendency don Agustín showed toward the concert flamenco guitar.
+And one can’t overlook the family ties that bound Sabicas to the maestro Ramón Montoya, a relative of his mother’s if we are to understand the tendency don Agustín showed toward the concert flamenco guitar.